 Information For Interested Teachers

 Overview: The WSSP is a yearlong program that engages high school biology teachers and their students in a challenging scientific research investigation.
 The philosophy of our program has always been that “students learn science best by doing science.”
 To this end, we work with teachers and their students to carry out authentic inquiry-based activities in the fields of molecular biology and bioinformatics using a combination of “wet” laboratory experiments and computational technology in the high school classroom.
 We define “authentic research” as work on a scientific problem with an unknown answer, which is open-ended, ongoing, is of interest to the scientific community, and generates publishable data.
-We have developed a research project (Link to research project page for teachers) in which high school students use many of the same tools and techniques that are currently being utilized by practicing scientists.
+We have developed a research project in which high school students use many of the same tools and techniques that are currently being utilized by practicing scientists.
 In performing these projects students gain an understanding about how experiments are conducted, how their outcomes are analyzed, and in general, how knowledge in the biological sciences advances.
 This kind of project promotes student inquiry.
 As a result, students directly participate in the scientific enterprise by making genuine contributions to the scientific community, thereby encouraging them to pursue STEM careers.

 Participation in the WSSP for new teachers begins with a two-week summer Institute in July and continues back at their school throughout the academic year.